Apicurio/apicurio-studio/distro/docker-compose/Readme.md

 ## Environment customisation

-After the successfull run of the setup script, a file called `.env` will appear.
+After the successful run of the setup script, a file called `.env` will appear.
 This file contains the customisable properties of the environment.
 Every property is already filled in, so this is only for customization.
 You can set your passwords, URL's, and the versions of the components of Apicurio-Studio.
 The default version is the `latest-release` tagged container from dockerhub, but you can change this as you want.

 The passwords for DBs, KeyCloak, and the uuid of the microcks-service-account is generated dynamically with every run of the setup script.